thevinayysharma/Notes/README.md

 _Drive the future of technology_

 ### Opinionated
 1. With upcoming time, Serverless will take over.
 It will be Frontend + Serverless + DevOps.
-Backend is going out, not complexity in it any more
+Backend is going out, not complexity in it any more.
+It's all abstracted out.
+2. Manual Testing is going down.
+Pay is too less.
+Work being too repetitive.
+Don't go into testing.
+Automated testing has no future because industry is going towards TDD.
+Google these terms: TDD, BDD, CYPRESS, Funtional testing, Testing inCI/CD.
 ### Resources
 * Use markdown to make slides faster.
 [Remark](https://remarkjs.com/#1)
 * Understand Tech market easiy [Thoughtworks](https://www.thoughtworks.com/radar)
+* Gist is an extremely powerful tool.
+You all as a developer should know how to use it.You can write a quick gist, and people can comment on it and everything.
+It's like a mini-blog.
+[Gist](gist.github.com).